 The opportunity to have time off work during the first year of their baby’s life is great for helping dads to bond with their new arrival.
 It also means that they don’t miss all those special moments seeing their baby doing things for the first time.

-Shared Parental Leave means that mum can return to work earlier.
+SPL means that mum can return to work earlier.
 This can be helpful if you’re in a career where taking a long absence may disadvantage your prospects.
 Knowing that your baby is safe at home with dad can make the transition back to work easier.
 It also means that you don’t have to worry about organising childcare just yet.

 It is also worth checking your employment contract.
 This is because some companies offer enhanced pay for maternity leave.
 It could mean that you would be better off financially remaining on maternity leave for a longer period of time.